RobertNagy299/pwa-mora-muhold/README.md

 This project is a part of the Space Program of the University of Szeged, Hungary.
 At the Móra Ferenc Student Dormitory for Advanced Studies, a few students were working on a satellite in the school year of 2024/25.
 Our goal was to collect scientific data through various sensors and send them back to Earth for deeper study.
 This app would visualize the data received from the satellite; however, as of August 2025, the construction of the satellite is still in progress.
 In the meantime, the data is simulated on the client-side from within the Angular app, making it a proof of concept or simulation instead of a real satellite dashboard.

+## What I learned

+This project helped me to learn the fundamentals of <b>NGRX and RXJS</b>.
+(Client-side state management and reactive programming - learning to use Observables and Pipe factories (fluent pattern) instead of Promises and callback-chains)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.